-Welcome to Affinity Loss Prevention Services “It’s Not Covered” series.
-For a fuller introduction of the series, read HERE.
-We hope these quick reads help you increase your understanding of your insurance coverage, clear up confusion and avoid preventable losses!
+Welcome to the NREIG “Is It Covered” series.
+These quick reads help you increase your understanding of your insurance coverage, clear up confusion and avoid preventable losses!

 So, what’s the confusion?